trychlos/pwix-modal/README.md

 ## Translations

-Translations are wilingly accepted.
-Please submit a PR on Github.
+New and updated translations are willingly accepted, and more than welcome.
+Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-modal/pulls).

 ---
 P. Wieser
-- Last updated on 2023, Jan.
-29th
+- Last updated on 2023, Feb.
+2nd